 During the guided Arena Tour, you will get to see the team's changing rooms and the players' tunnel, as well as a glimpse behind the scenes of this exceptional stadium.
 The Museum on the other hand, Germany's biggest club museum in the heart of the Allianz Arena, takes visitors on a football journey through time – from the founding of FC Bayern in 1900 to its latest success stories.
 With countless cups, the Hall of Fame and an exclusive cinematic film about the team.

-Close to the Marienplatz (main square), at Orlandostrasse 1, is one of the many FC Bayern shops where football fans can buy shirts, caps and other supporter items.
-If you find yourself with time on your hands in the area, you should of course pay a visit to the Hofbräuhaus (beer hall).
+If you're already in the corner, you naturally have to pay a visit to the Hofbräuhaus (beer hall).
 If you have a taste for beer, book a tasting at the Bier- und Oktoberfestmuseum (Beer and Oktoberfest Museum).
-You can enjoy a few drinks afterwards in the Museumsstüberl bar.
+You can enjoy a few drinks or Bavarian dishes afterwards in the Museumsstüberl bar.

 For a truly immersive experience in the world of football in Giesing, get yourself a ticket for a match.
 Match days in this district are always a special occasion, with plenty to explore between the swathes of blue smoke and the odd Giesinger Helles (beer).
 Not far from the Grünwalder Stadium is also the FC Bayern training ground.
 With luck, you might see the players having a kick-about on Säbener Strasse.